 As I mentioned earlier, there are two places in the world where we could still see orangutans in their natural habitat.
 It is in either Borneo or Sumatra.
 And the significant difference between the Borneo from Sumatra one is their body that is bigger compared to the Sumatra.

 Orangutans are considered to be one of the world’s smartest primates.
 And Semenggoh, the natural conservation that I visited earlier when I was in Kuching, it used to be the home of Delima.
 In case you’re not familiar with the name, I think Delima used to be one of the most popular orangutans in the world.
-She had got this distinguished short bangs that made her the covergirl for various publications.
+She had got these distinguished short bangs that made her the covergirl for various publications.

 Before I decided to go to Semenggoh myself, I didn’t know this until I saw the pictures and family tree of orangutans there.
 And I could remember that I might have seen Delima’s picture somewhere.
 Delima has passed away in 2013, but then her children are still around the jungle.

 Unlike the regular zoo, the objective of Semenggoh is to reintroduce orangutans back into the wild.
 The visitors are welcomed to watch them during the feeding time in the morning or in the evening.

 But then again, since they get reintroduced to the wild, visitors are not guaranteed to be able to see them up close.
 Some of them even chose to be totally wild back in the jungle.

 Like even though the rangers schedule feeding time in daily basis, they don’t always come to the rehabilitation center.
 Hence, it’s not guaranteed for you to see one even though you come during the feeding time.

 Apart from orangutans, Semenggoh is also the home for some crocodiles and hornbills.

 Update: The bus to Semenggoh is no longer operated.
 So, you might as well take the consideration to rent a car or use Grab to get there from the city center.